shiwano/typhen/README.md

 ```

 ### Templating
-The typhen has used the [Handlebars template engine](http://handlebarsjs.com/) to render the code, so you can use the following built-in helpers and custom helpers which are defined in the typhenfile.js or a plugin.
+The typhen has used the [Handlebars template engine](http://handlebarsjs.com/) to render the code, so you can use the following global helpers and custom helpers which are defined in the typhenfile.js or a plugin.

 #### Swag Helpers
 See the [documentation](http://elving.github.io/swag/) for the helpers in the Swag library.